r4ppz/research-repo-docs/docs/research_repo_spec.md

 - Purpose: A gated school research repository where students can browse paper metadata, request access to full documents, and where admins manage papers and requests.
 - Authentication: Google SSO restricted to `@acdeducation.com`.
 - Authorization: Access tokens (JWT) with role-based access (STUDENT, TEACHER, DEPARTMENT_ADMIN, SUPER_ADMIN).
-Department scoping for DEPARTMENT_ADMIN applies only to admin operations (paper CRUD, request approvals, file downloads); homepage browsing shows all departments.
+Department scoping for DEPARTMENT_ADMIN applies only to admin operations (paper CRUD, request approvals); homepage browsing shows all departments.
 - Data contract: API returns UI-ready, nested objects (no raw IDs-only responses).
 - File access:
   - Students: only if their request is ACCEPTED **and** the paper is not archived.